yagmurdogan8/yagmurdogan8/README.md

 ### Hi there 👋 I'm Yağmur, a newly graduated Computer Engineer!

 - 🔭 I’m currently working with Flutter-Dart and Java
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning to use HTTP requests
 - 📫 How to reach me: taztep@gmail.com

 <br>